Learn how to make a delicious Cuba Libre in mere minutes … it’s like a classic Rum and Coke, but so much better!

 Although I’ve had one or two over the years, the drink has never been a favorite of mine.
 It’s always seemed a little too basic and boring, if you know what I mean.
 Not to mention, super sweet.

 When I was in Puerto Rico recently, I finally came to appreciate this simple cocktail.
 My husband and I took a mixology class at Casa Bacardí, and it was sooo fun!
-While there, we learned to make three classic rum drinks (recipes coming soon) … one of which was a Cuba Libre.
+While there, we learned to make three classic rum drinks (Mojito, anyone?) … one of which was a Cuba Libre.

 A Cuba Libre is basically a Rum and Coke, but better!
 It’s just as quick and easy to make as the classic though, and I’m going to show you how.